Where’s Waldo Pumpkin Spice Play Dough Sensory Activities

 Making Pumpkin Spice Play Dough

 To make our pumpkin spice play dough fun and smell nice, all you need are three simple ingredients and you are in business.
-We made a large batch since we have so many students, but you can half this recipe to make a smaller batch for your kids.
+We made a large batch, but you can half this recipe to make a smaller batch for your kids.
 With our batch, we were able to separate the play dough into three large rolls big enough for three separate children to play with at one time.

 Here’s what you will need: